 |Blade Count||3 or 6|

 This first pick is a model that combines key elements of both the Darrieus and Savonius designs.
 Depending on your needs, you can choose between the three-blade design or the larger six-blade design.
 Each turbine comes with either three or six of Darrieus and Savonius blades.
 This variety of blade styles works together to catch the wind most effectively and give you the best chance of harnessing the natural energy on your property.

-This product weighs about 15.5 pounds (7 kg), so it is a manageable size for anyone looking to start setting up a turbine at home.
-It will operate quietly and does well-converting even light winds into a real, tangible power source that you can use.
+This product weighs about 15.5 pounds (7 kg), so it is manageable for anyone looking to start setting up a turbine at home.
+It will operate quietly and well-converting even light winds into a real, tangible power source you can use.